CloudBindle/bindle/tester/docs/test_framework_jenkins.md

 If something isn't installed, please do install the required component.
 You can take a look at Bindle and Bindle Tester readme to figure out how to install vagrant/vagrant plugins and the required perl modules.
 Then, verify the compenents again before moving on to the next step.

 #### Step 4 - Configuring the project with jenkins
+Finally, we need to add and configure a jenkins job.
+After that, jenkins will automatically detect code changes in the develop branch and generate an html page with the test results for every build.

+1. Navigate to jenkins web console by typing "jenkins" in the address bar of your web browser
+2. Create a jenkins project if you don't have one already by navigating to New Item
+ * Give it a useful name (Ex. bindle-develop) and you can either choose Build a free-style software project or copy from an existing item
+3. Navigate to the project page and click "Configure" to bring up configuration screen.
+If you don't see any Configure option, you might have have the required permissions.
+4. To get help in filling out the configuration, please take a look at one of the existing projects for bindle or seqware
+ * An excellent project would be "bindle-develop" if you want to add branch monitoring to jenkins or "bindle-pullrequest" to add pull request monitoring.

+Now, you should have a functional monitoring system where Bindle Tester will get invoked whenever a change has been committed to the branch or whenever a pull request has been made, depending on what you are wanting to do with jenkins.
+Then, it will report you with the test results at the end of every build.